 A seaside shrine with a gate at the beach of the gods

 One of the torii gates of Oarai Isosaki-jinja stands on the rugged coastline facing the Pacific Ocean while waves crash about its base.
 The name of this gate is Kamiiso-no-Torii, which means “gate at the beach of the gods.”

 How to Get There

-Oarai Isosaki-jinja is two and a half kilometers from Oarai Station and accessible by taxi or bus from Nakaminato Station.
+Oarai Isosaki-jinja is two and a half kilometers from Oarai Station and accessible by taxi or bus.

 Take the JR Joban Line from Ueno Station to Mito Station.
 From there, take the Oarai-Kashima Line to Oarai Station.

 Oarai Isosaki-jinja is rumored to have been built in 856 A.D.
 The main building was destroyed during fighting in the 16th century but rebuilt in the next century.
 The shrine has three torii gates.
 Each gate presents a different view and environment.

 The amazing sunrise

 Kamiiso-no-Torii is the most impressive.
 It faces east and provides a prime spot to watch the sunrise.
 As the sun appears on the eastern horizon, its rays bathe the gate in red.
 The gate is also stunning at night when bathed in moonlight.